-It's always nice to come in from a long day and get in a hot, hot bath.
-But while it may feel relaxing, it's not really good for your skin.
-Hot water can strip the moisture and oils out of your skin, leaving it parched, dry and scaly, according to Dr. Thomas Griffin, a board-certified dermatologist in Philadelphia.
+It's always nice to come in from a long day and get in a scalding hot bath.
+But while it may feel relaxing, it's not great for your skin.
+Hot water can strip both the moisture and oils out of your skin—leaving it parched, dry and scaly, according to Dr. Thomas Griffin, a board-certified dermatologist in Philadelphia.

-Also, that hot water is going to make your hair frizzy and dry, and will cause colored hair to fade quicker.
+On a related note: that hot water is going to make your hair frizzy and dry, and will cause colored hair to fade quicker.
 It's best to rinse your hair in cool water.